Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Our Proposal: BrainBody-LLM

-The human brain is a sophisticated information processing system comprising of a network of billions of neurons.
-Although artificial neural networks aim to mimic brain functions, a significant difference lies in the information processing method: the human brain functions continuously, in contrast to the discrete operation of computer algorithms (\cite{aimone_et_al, korteling_et_al}).
-To emulate critical cognitive functions of the human brain, particularly in terms of feedback mechanisms and adaptability, we developed the Brain-BodyLLM algorithm.
+The human brain is a sophisticated information processing system comprising a network of billions of neurons.
+Artificial neural networks aim to mimic brain functions, but a significant difference lies in the information processing method: the human brain functions continuously, in contrast to the discrete operation of computer algorithms \citep{korteling_et_al,aimone_et_al}.
+To emulate critical cognitive functions of the human brain, particularly in terms of feedback mechanisms and adaptability, we developed the BrainBody-LLM algorithm.

-where \( \mathcal{F} \) denotes the function integrating the two LLMs, \( T \) represents a given high level task, and \( \Phi \) captues the closed loop feedback mechanism.
-This formula reflects how the Brain-BodyLLM system dynamically re-calibrates, akin to the brain's control over muscle movements.
-The straightforward nature of our formulation enables integration of any LLM as the foundation for our Brain and Body models.